ctcodie/MathHammer/README.md

 * Created new email account and added to footer for contact
 * Reroll ones to hit and to wound functionality added
 * 2d6 pick highest damage weapons added
+* Huge re-factor of JavaScript.
+Makes way more sense now...and it fixed reroll one/all combo issue